oroinc/documentation/user/back-office/system/configuration/system/integrations/google-settings/hangouts.rst

 Configure the Integration
 -------------------------

+.. note:: Google Hangouts are configured globally and :ref:`per organization <user-guide-hangouts-org>`.

-To enable the the integration in the Oro application:
+To enable the integration in the Oro application on the global level:

 1. Navigate to the **System > Configuration** in the main menu.
 2. Click **Integrations > Google Settings** in the panel to the left.